eugene-blokhin/lxplug-network/README.md

 # About

-It is a fork of original lxpanel, but with the PSK always masked and the checkbox removed.
+This is a fork of original lxpanel, but with the PSK always masked and the checkbox removed.

 ![](screenshot.png)